 These diverse groups, with support from the Solidarity Center, formed the Caravan in Defense of the Tocantins River to raise awareness about the negative impacts of the waterway construction and demand that the government honor international treaties respecting Indigenous and Tribal People’s right to safeguard and manage the natural resources on their lands.
 They reached thousands of people, through riverside meetings and in online forums.

 With its strength in workers’ collective voice, the Brazilian labor movement was well-positioned to respond to the needs of workers and their communities, including the impact of climate change and environmental degradation on jobs and communities.
 “The unions in those cities are kind of seen as the principal organization in the social movements,” she said.
-“Along with the CUT, was able to be an umbrella organization and give us support.”
+“Along with the CUT, they were able to be an umbrella organization and give us support.”

 The Struggle for Democracy Cannot Rest